Flight Simulator Market Size and Share

 By Aircraft Platform: eVTOL Creates New Training Paradigms

-Rotary-wing and unmanned platforms continue to see steady replacement demand, particularly in utility missions and offshore support.
+Rotary-wing and unmanned platforms continue to see steady demand for replacement, particularly in utility missions and offshore support.
 Militaries also pool fighter and drone simulators into common LVC networks, boosting cross-domain proficiency and squeezing incremental efficiencies from tight defense budgets.
-Still, eVTOL remains the headline growth story, and suppliers able to validate training devices ahead of Type Certification are positioned to win early adopter contracts.
+Still, eVTOL remains the headline growth story, and suppliers that can validate training devices ahead of Type Certification are positioned to win early-adopter contracts.

-Synthetic environments dominated 2024 revenues, accounting for 72.32% of spend, yet pure virtual methods—delivered via distributed PC or cloud—are growing fastest at a 7.89% CAGR.
+Synthetic environments dominated 2025 revenues, accounting for 71.65% of spend; however, pure virtual methods delivered via distributed PCs or the cloud are growing fastest, at a 7.78% CAGR.
 Airlines used pandemic downtime to trial remote recurrent programs and discovered measurable reductions in dead-head travel and roster disruptions.
 Scientific literature shows strong pilot acceptance of medium-fidelity desktop devices for routine and abnormal procedure rehearsal, particularly when augmented reality overlays are added to reinforce spatial cues.

 Regulators remain cautious, limiting credit for purely virtual hours; however, the line between virtual and synthetic is blurring as head-tracking and haptic feedback improve.
-Airlines now sequence training so that procedural skill-building happens remotely, with Level D sessions focused on maneuver validation and upset-recovery.
-This model optimizes scarce flight simulator market capacity while trimming total program cost.
+Airlines now sequence training so that procedural skill-building happens remotely, with Level D sessions focused on maneuver validation and upset recovery.
+This model optimizes scarce capacity in the flight simulator market while trimming total program cost.

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.